 If you have green beans in your garden or a farmer’s market near you, try this recipe out.
 Country green beans or Southern Green beans are other names I have heard these called.
 No matter what you name it, these are fantastic.

-Instant Pot Green Beans and Potatoes
+Why You Will Love Instant Pot Green Beans and Potatoes…

 Tools Needed For Potatoes and Green Beans In Instant Pot

-How Do You Wash Fresh Green Beans
+- Fresh Green Beans

-How To Trim Green Beans
+How To Make